NiekBrouwer98/eQTLanalysis/README.md

 In this project you will find the code accompanying my Bachelor thesis.
 The report of this research can be requested via the contact details below.

-This gitlab project consists of four directories:
+This project consists of four directories:

 * **Data preprocessing**
 * **Classification**